JoinsonCoding/Epicosm_Twitter_ID_Finder/README.md

 ## Instructions

 1).
-You must have an existing Epicosm directory and user_list.txt file in this directory.
+You must have an existing Epicosm directory and user_list.txt file.
 Each username must be on a seperate line and must link to an existing and non-private account.
 If the account is not existing or is private, the software will not work.

 2).
 In the Epicosm directory run this code to extract this software.